Good Morning, Siblings!

 This day I call the heavens and the earth as witnesses against you that I have set before you life and death, blessings and curses.
 Now choose life, so that you and your children may live and that you may love the Lord your God, listen to his voice, and hold fast to him.
 For the Lord is your life, and he will give you many years in the land he swore to give to your fathers, Abraham, Isaac and Jacob.
 Deut 30:19-20

 One footnote said it well: “There is a “Y” in the road of every choice we make.
 One road leads to blessing, the other to a curse.
 Messiah was accursed by his accusers but never by the Torah (YHWH’s law) because he never broke a single commandment, therefore He was never subject to the curses of Torah.
 Through Him we are redeemed, He is our spotless lamb.
-When we sin and refuse to come under Messiah through repentance and turning away from our ways and to YHWH’s, that is when we are cursed.” – This was in my Aramaic New Testament, which is not available for purchase anymore.
+When we sin and refuse to come under Messiah through repentance and turning away from our ways and to YHWH’s, that is when we are cursed.” – This was in my Aramaic New Testament by Andrew Gabriel Roth, which is not available for purchase anymore. (please read all commentary, including my own, with discernment and test it to the Word)

 He chose us, let us choose Him.
 Shema Y’all.